“Silence is a source of great strength.” – Lau Tzu

 The words of philosopher Lau Tzu are not wishful musings; they are backed up by science.
 A study found that in a high-pressure situation, both parties could gain power if they leveraged silence.
 (1)

 When noise is the norm, silence becomes a powerful differentiator.
-Psychologically, people feel an urge to break the silence when they are talking to someone.
+Psychologically, people often feel an urge to break the silence when talking to someone.
 Silence can feel awkward and even uncomfortable.
 Those who resist the urge to speak first can often gain power by having the confidence to overcome this troublesome feeling.

 Why People Fear Silence